HabitatFramework/UserGuide/interface/interface.rst

 Filter Options
 --------------

-The following options relate to the preferred query builder used to filter INCID records.
+The following options relate to the advanced query builder used to filter INCID records.

 .. _figOWF: